nestjs/docs.nestjs.com/content/microservices/basics.md

 A client Nest application can exchange messages or publish events to a Nest microservice using the `ClientProxy` class.
 This class defines several methods, such as `send()` (for request-response messaging) and `emit()` (for event-driven messaging) that let you communicate with a remote microservice.
 Obtain an instance of this class in one of the following ways.

 One technique is to import the `ClientsModule`, which exposes the static `register()` method.
 This method takes an argument which is an array of objects representing microservice transporters.
-Each such object has a `name` property, an optional `transport` property (default is `Transport.TCP`), and an optional transporter-specific options `property`.
+Each such object has a `name` property, an optional `transport` property (default is `Transport.TCP`), and an optional transporter-specific `options` property.

 The `name` property serves as an **injection token** that can be used to inject an instance of a `ClientProxy` where needed.
 The value of the `name` property, as an injection token, can be an arbitrary string or JavaScript symbol, as described [here](https://docs.nestjs.com/fundamentals/custom-providers#non-class-based-provider-tokens).